-The lateral meniscus is 1 of 2 semilunar fibrocartilaginous structures in the knee joint that act as shock absorbers, enhance joint stability, and aid in the distribution of synovial fluid.
+The lateral meniscus is one of two semilunar fibrocartilaginous structures in the knee joint that act as shock absorbers, enhance joint stability and aid in the distribution of synovial fluid.
 Together with the medial meniscus, the lateral meniscus provides a concave surface for the convex femoral condyles to articulate superior to the relatively flat tibial plateaus.

-The roles of the menisci in the knee have been primarily clinically inferred from the degenerative changes that take place when removed.
+The roles of the menisci in the knee are primarily clinical inferences from the degenerative changes that take place when removed.
 Meniscectomy drastically increases contact stress and may contribute to accelerated articular cartilage damage and degeneration.
-The menisci have also been shown to play an important role in shock absorption, and the inability to absorb shock in the knee has been implicated in osteoarthritis.
+The menisci have also demonstrated an important role in shock absorption, and the inability to absorb shock in the knee has implications in osteoarthritis.
 The meniscus may also help with nutrition and lubrication of the knee joint, although the exact mechanics of this are still relatively unknown.
-It is thought that microcanals within the meniscus communicate with the synovial cavity, allowing for fluid transport to deeper, avascular structures for nutrition and joint lubrication.
+The thinking is that microcanals within the meniscus communicate with the synovial cavity, allowing for fluid transport to deeper, avascular structures for nutrition and joint lubrication.

-Both menisci arise from the intermediate layer of mesenchymal tissue and begin to take their characteristic shape around the 8 to 10 week of gestation.
+Both menisci arise from the intermediate layer of mesenchymal tissue and begin to take their characteristic shape around the eighth to tenth week of gestation.
 Initially, the menisci are highly cellular and vascular, but there is a gradual decrease in cellularity and a concomitant increase in collagen content as the fetus continues to develop.

-The recurrent peroneal branch of the common peroneal nerve penetrates the articular capsule of the knee and follows the vascular supply to the peripheral regions of the lateral meniscus and the anterior and posterior horns.
+The recurrent peroneal branch of the common peroneal nerve penetrates the articular capsule of the knee.
+It follows the vascular supply to the peripheral regions of the lateral meniscus and the anterior and posterior horns.
 Neural innervation is most concentrated at the meniscal horns where mechanoreceptors convert tension and compression during extremes of flexion and extension into an electrical nerve signal.
-Ruffini endings, Pacinian corpuscles, and Golgi tendon organs are all mechanoreceptors that have been identified in studies of human menisci, and it is believed that these neurosensory structures are critical for joint motion and proprioception.
+Ruffini endings, Pacinian corpuscles, and Golgi tendon organs are all mechanoreceptors that researchers have identified in studies of human menisci, and the belief is that these neurosensory structures are critical for joint motion and proprioception.

 Meniscal injuries are one of the most common reasons for arthroscopy of the knee.
-Since the lateral meniscus is more mobile than the medial meniscus, it is the less commonly injured of the 2 menisci.
-Acute traumatic meniscal injuries typically occur with axial loading in conjunction with rotation of the knee; whereas, chronic degenerative tears are more common in older adults with a history of arthritis of the knee.
+Since the lateral meniscus is more mobile than the medial meniscus, it is the less commonly injured of the two menisci.
+Acute traumatic meniscal injuries typically occur with axial loading in conjunction with knee rotation; whereas, chronic degenerative tears are more common in older adults with a history of arthritis of the knee.
+Meniscus tears are the most common tear associated with ACL injuries, with the lateral meniscus affected more often than the medial side.
 Patients with a meniscal tear will usually present with joint line tenderness and effusion.
 The McMurray test is the most commonly used physical exam test to evaluate for a torn meniscus, and MRI is the imaging modality of choice for diagnosis and monitoring.

 Meniscal tears can be treated non-operatively or through surgical repair or meniscectomy.
 The most appropriate treatment depends on both patient factors, such as age and co-morbidities, as well as characteristics of the tear.
 Due to degenerative complications that occur with total meniscectomy, surgical repair is the ideal treatment modality for the long-term health and stability of the joint.
 Recent evidence has shown that older patients that have degenerative tears without mechanical symptoms can be effectively managed non-operatively with a structured physical therapy program.
-Even if these patients eventually require meniscectomy, the delay in surgical management also delays the degenerative complications associated with meniscectomy, and patients still achieve functional outcomes similar to if they had been initially treated surgically.
+Even if these patients eventually require meniscectomy, the delay in surgical management also delays the degenerative complications associated with meniscectomy, and patients still achieve functional outcomes similar to if they had initially had surgical treatment.
 In younger patients, the ability to repair the meniscus depends on the location of the tear.
 Since just the peripheral third of the meniscus is well vascularized, only tears in this area, and sometimes the middle third, are expected to heal with surgical repair.
-Tears that involve deep avascular zones of the meniscus must be treated with partial meniscectomy as the lack of blood supply will prevent appropriate healing if repair is attempted.
-Recently, efforts to encourage bleeding in the avascular zones to aid with healing have shown promise in cases where surgical repair was attempted on meniscal tears involving tissue with little or no blood supply.
+Tears that involve deep avascular zones of the meniscus must receive treatment with partial meniscectomy as the lack of blood supply will prevent appropriate healing if attempting a repair.
+Recently, efforts to encourage bleeding in the avascular zones to aid with healing have shown promise in cases where a surgeon attempted a surgical repair on meniscal tears involving tissue with little or no blood supply.